 Token Sale

 National RDD Priorities and Budget

-The Netherlands has several subsidy instruments to stimulate the practical development of innovation related to the energy transition toward implementation.
-These instruments are open to all kinds of innovations in reducing CO2 emissions and making them cheaper.
+The Dutch innovation support system aims to achieve the ambitious goals defined in the Climate Agreement.
+To complete these goals, the focus of the available innovation instruments is on the other hand very concrete and projects requiring subsidy should therefore result in practical solutions within a few years.
+These instruments are open to innovations in reducing CO2 emissions and making them cheaper.
 Wind energy is one of them.
-The main subsidy instruments are the DEI+, HER+, and MOOI, together with a budget of €120 million per year.
-The DEI+ stimulates higher TRL demonstration projects, the HER+ mid-level TRL projects, and the MOOI is a two-yearly subsidy scheme in which the focus is on the mission, cooperation, and market implementation of the innovations.
+The main subsidy instruments are the DEI+, HER+, and MOOI, which have a combined budget of 120 million EUR (133 million USD) per year.
+The DEI+ stimulates higher TRL demonstration projects, the HER+ supports mid-level TRL projects, and the MOOI is a twoyear subsidy scheme focusing on the innovations’ mission, cooperation, and market implementation.
 RVO (Netherlands Enterprise Agency) is responsible for the execution of these subsidy schemes.

+Token Sale